alancleetus/Sleep-Sound-Mixer/README.md

 1. Open the application in your browser.
 2. Adjust the volume and balance for each sound using the sliders.
 3. Play any sounds you desire.

----
-Feel free to adapt this template to better fit the specific details and features of your project.